Juangmcz/reservation-app/readme.md

 ## Event Driven Use Cases

 * ChangeReservationStatusUseCase - This use case changes the reservation status when the appointment status changes.
-* FulFillReservation - This use case update "isFulFilled" property that means that the reservation if fulfilled when the customer was announced.
+* FulFillReservationUseCase - This use case update "isFulFilled" property that means that the reservation if fulfilled when the customer was announced.

 <br>